Why Companies Leave California

 The Last Straw: Legal Environment Now Merciless

-The top reason to leave the state no longer is high taxes.
-California now has such a brutal legal environment that business owners and corporations should consider jurisdictions where they will be treated fairly and respectfully.
+The top reason to leave the state has long been high taxes.
+But California now has such a brutal legal environment that business owners and corporations should consider jurisdictions where they will be treated fairly and respectfully.

 “California politicians threaten the wellbeing of businesses with one harsh law or regulation after another.
 Now, the state has reached a new low with an awful law,” said Joe Vranich.
 The report states:

 California politicians triggered a “tipping point” with a new statute that puts businesses in a terrible “lose-lose” situation no matter how hard a company tries to operate in a legal manner.

 California’s new Immigrant Worker Protection Act states that an employer that follows Federal immigration law is now violating state immigration law and is committing a crime.
 However, it remains true that an employer failing to follow Federal immigration is also a crime.